buh2003/SpikeSortingPCA_DBSCAN/README.md

 1) Spike_Sort_Demo_Aurora # Start here.
 This demo takes you through raw data processing, spike sorting, and data analysis

+    - Try with GerlingIndenter Demo Data.
+Process each trial data individually, then combine in the below 'Trial Averaging Demo'

+    - To load data simply load Demo Data into Matlab workspace.
+The variable with raw data is called "data".

 2) Trial Averaging Demos (2 implemented for Aurora):

     - TrialAveraging_Demo_DynamicStatic_Aurora # Use this demo next if you want to compare Dynamic and Static Firing Rates (skip if not)